SonixSquad/Stemist_ZomB_SFX/READ_ME.txt

 | \| |  | |___ |  |  |     |__/ |___ |  \    |__| | \|  |  |__|  |  |___ | \|

 --------------------------------
-*All provided custom Foley Audio for the SKGSF_Zombie_Tutorial was Performed, Recorded & Edited courtesy of STEMiST AUDiO PRODUCTiONS aka SKGSF Community member @Kerem_ToTW in AUGUST 2025.
+*All provided custom Foley Audio provided here for the SKGSF_Zombie_Tutorial was Performed, Recorded & Edited courtesy of STEMiST AUDiO PRODUCTiONS aka SKGSF Community member @Kerem_ToTW in AUGUST 2025.

 --------------------------------